frznprograms/SSG-LLI-Internship-2024/README.md

 - Both single and multi-class classification for all the models
 - Prompt Engineering
 - Creating a pipeline of AI Models
+- Using AI to generate synthetic data based on real-life examples

 In the end, I managed to secure an 80% accuracy for my classification task.